dan-v/HoRNDIS-Reloader/README.md

 ### HOW

-Edit the included plist file and add your phone's vendor and product id to it.
+Edit the included plist file and add your phone's vendor and product id to it in the form <vendor-id>:<product-id>.
 You can add multiple device ids.
 Also change the Path to where your `HoRNDIS-Reloader` binary is located.

 ```xml
 <array>